ubiqsecurity/ubiq-fpe-python/README.md

 # Format Preserving Encryption in Python

+**The Ubiq Structured (Format Preserving Encryption) Library has been merged into the core [Ubiq Python Library](https://gitlab.com/ubiqsecurity/ubiq-python) to improve supportability and maintainability.
+This package has been deprecated and is no longer supported.**

 An implementation of the NIST-approved FF1 algorithm in Python.

 This implementation conforms (as best as possible) to